 - Protein: 7g

-- Rich in Healthy Fats: Provides medium-chain triglycerides (MCTs) which are quickly absorbed and used for energy.
+- Rich in Healthy Fats: Provides medium-chain triglycerides (MCTs) for quick energy.

 - High in Fiber: Supports digestive health.

-- Antioxidant Properties: Supports the immune system and overall health.
+- Antioxidant Properties: Boosts immunity and overall health.

 - Calories: 455 kcal